pgrzankowski/ai-notepad/README.md

 ## Overview

 AI Notepad is a simple web application designed to enhance your note-taking experience.
-Leveraging the power of modern web technologies, this app allows users to create and manage personal notes securely and interactively.
-Built using React-Vite for the frontend and FastAPI with SQLite for the backend, AI Notepad offers a simple interface and intuitive usage.
+This app allows users to create and manage notes in a traditional manual way, but also by leveraging power of llm agents.
+Built using React and FastAPI with SQLite.

 ## Features

-- **Secure Account Creation:** Users can create private accounts to ensure their notes and conversations are securely stored and accessible only to them.
+- **Account Creation:** Users can create private accounts.
-- **Interactive Note Management:** Create, store, and manage your notes with ease.
-The intuitive interface makes note-taking and organization simple and effective.
+- **Note Management:** Users can create, store, and manage their notes using simple interface.
-- **Assistant Interaction:** Chat with assistant about your notes insted of scrolling through them trying to find something.
-This feature uses the local llama3.2 model.
-It's responses aren't the best but enough to present main idea behind this project.
-- **Robust Backend:** The FastAPI backend with SQLite database ensures fast and reliable access to your notes, with secure authentication mechanisms in place to protect your data.
+- **Assistant Interaction:** Manage your notes by chatting with assistant.
+It is able to convert user input into SQL queries which are then executed.s

 ## Technologies

-- **Frontend:** The application's frontend is developed using React-Vite, utilizing the latest web development practices for speedy development cycles and optimal performance.
-- **Backend:** FastAPI serves as the backend framework, providing a lightweight yet powerful solution for server-side logic and API development.
-SQLite is used as the database, offering a simple, efficient, and reliable storage solution for user data.
-- **Ollama Integration:** The assistant feature is powered by the Ollama llama3.2 local model, enabling frustrating interactions.
+- **Frontend:** React.
+- **Backend:** FastAPI with SQLite.
+- **Multi Agent system:** Pydantic AI with `gemini-1.5-flash` model.

 ## Getting Started